JacksonAllan/Verstable/README.md

 <picture><img src="./header.svg" alt="Verstable"></picture>

-**Verstable** is a generic hash table that brings the speed and memory efficiency of state-of-the-art C++ hash tables such as [Abseil/Swiss](https://abseil.io/about/design/swisstables), [Boost](https://bannalia.blogspot.com/2022/11/inside-boostunorderedflatmap.html), and [Bytell](https://probablydance.com/2018/05/28/a-new-fast-hash-table-in-response-to-googles-new-fast-hash-table/) to C.
+**Verstable** is a generic hash table intended to bring the speed and memory efficiency of state-of-the-art C++ hash tables such as [Abseil/Swiss](https://abseil.io/about/design/swisstables), [Boost](https://bannalia.blogspot.com/2022/11/inside-boostunorderedflatmap.html), and [Bytell](https://probablydance.com/2018/05/28/a-new-fast-hash-table-in-response-to-googles-new-fast-hash-table/) to C.

 Its features include: